 - Turn OFF the power.
-Remove the return coolant line (blue hose with red tape), and connect the flow meter to measure the flow rate. - Measure the flow rate on the flow meter.
+Remove the return coolant line (red washer on the cooler fitting), and connect the flow meter to measure the flow rate. - Measure the flow rate on the flow meter.
 Turn ON the power.
 Turn ON the pump manually using the manual pump control button on your CNC screen (see step 1 under "Manual pump operation").
 Write down the flow rate from the flow meter. - 3.
-Reconnect the return coolant line (blue hose with red tape).
+Reconnect the return coolant line (red washer on the cooler fitting).

-If the flow rate is 0.8 gpm or more, go to test 7.

-If the flow rate is less than 0.8 gpm, go to test 2.
+If the flow rate is 0.8 gpm or more, replace the flow switch.
+If the flow rate is less than 0.8 gpm, Go to test 2.